-Many of the changes in healthcare delivery adopted during the Covid-19 crisis will result in more productive healthcare services – something much needed in many healthcare systems globally.
+The COVID-19 pandemic has accelerated innovation within healthcare at an unprecedented pace, towards more effective and agile models of care – a transformation much needed in many healthcare systems globally.
 To support its members to realise the benefits of these changes, the International Hospital Federation has established the IHF ‘Beyond COVID-19’ Task Force.

-The Task Force will produce a set of recommendations to support hospitals adopt innovations and transformative practices realised during the Covid-19 crisis, which have beneficially transformed healthcare services, and so should be sustained in the future.
+The Task Force will produce a report and a series of case studies to support hospitals adopt practices realised during the COVID-19 pandemic, which have beneficially transformed healthcare services, and so should be sustained in the future.
 The ‘Building the ‘New Normal’ report explores transformations across three thematic areas:

 Healthcare Delivery and Access